Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>This scheme is not recommended for very large stores, as there is a limit of 64K folders in several contexts such as FAT32 file systems,
 which are still used on mobile media.</p>

+<p><strong>Note: The example files that are part of this spec in the profiles contain comments,
+which are not allowed in JSON documents, and therefore use the *.js file extension.</strong></p>

 <h3><a name="_8_2">CouchDB, IndexedDB and other Key-Value Stores</a></h3>

 <p>The Scene Server stores i3s resources in a document-oriented database.
 After